-In the end, nearly all of those pledges had to be written off.
+In the end, we had to write off nearly all the pledges.
 We believe the reluctance to write them off was because doing so would cause bad debt expense which would make the profit and loss report show a loss.
 Unfortunately the uncollectible receivables had not been addressed more realistically in prior years and had accumulated into a big “loss avalanche!”

 Bad Debt Expense

 Sometimes people don’t pay and you must write off the amounts they owe.
 The question is when do you take the hit for the bad debt expense.
 What you hope to avoid is recognizing income in one year and having to write off that income in a later year as bad debt.
 You want the income and any related bad debt expense to be recorded in the same year.
-That’s the point of using an account called “Allowance for Doubtful Accounts.”
+That’s the point of recording bad debt expense, which also reduces the carrying value of the accounts receivable in an account called “Allowance for Doubtful Accounts.”

 Allowance for Doubtful Accounts

-- Consider historical default rates, such as write offs you typically encounter on pledges made at a special event.
+- Consider historical default rates, such as write offs you typically encounter on pledges made at special events.

 By staying on top of your accounts and pledges receivable using the tips in the last two blog posts (as referenced at the top of this post) and contacting people promptly if they fall behind, you can minimize bad debt.
 But you likely cannot eliminate it.
 If you have receivables, you will need a strategy for recording bad debt, and, ultimately, writing off those accounts that will never pay.
 By keeping your receivables squeaky clean and recording a realistic allowance for doubtful accounts, you can enjoy a snowfall of income and avoid experiencing a bad debt avalanche.